Lynde Bradley Uihlein: Philanthropy

 In 1990, Uihlein founded the Brico Fund, a non-profit grant-making organization initially focused on feminism, which expanded to include environmentalist and progressive projects in general, and focusing on the state of Wisconsin.
-Brico Fund is also known as the Astor Street Foundation.

 Uihlein has supported EMILY's List and NARAL Pro-Choice America, and serves on the Boards of the League of Conservation Voters (both the non-profit and associated political 527 Action Fund), and the Milwaukee Art Museum.
 An environmentalist, she also supports Midwest Environmental Advocates, Milwaukee Riverkeeper, Fondy Food Market, Growing Power, Walnut Way, Midwest Organic and Sustainable Education Service, and Wisconsin Wetlands Association.
 She operates a community-supported agriculture project, the "Afterglow Farm", north of Milwaukee, including The Kitchen Table Project.
 She has donated more than US$2.6 million to her alma mater, the University of Wisconsin-Milwaukee.

 She is a Democrat, and has supported Al Gore, John Kerry, and Barack Obama.

 Personal life

 Uihlein inherited a 300 acre parcel of land from her grandparents, Joseph and Ilma Uihlein, in Port Washington, Wisconsin.
 In January 2009, she bought 25 acre of land from the former Squires Country Club.
-She has one daughter, Sarah Zimmerman, who currently serves as president of the Brico Fund.